DIALECTICAL BEHAVIOR THERAPY (DBT)

 Building Your Toobox

-NCFWC offers DBT Skills Groups for adolescents in a multi-family format also known as “Family DBT” meaning one or both parents or caregivers attend group alongside the adolescent learning the same skills sometimes in the same room and sometimes in separate parent and teen subgroups.
+NCFWC offers DBT Skills Groups for Young Adults using the Adult Skills Manual to teach Emotion Regulation, Distress Tolerance, Interpersonal Effectiveness and Mindfulness skills.
+We also offer DBT Skills Groups for Adolescents (DBT-A)in a multi-family format also known as “Family DBT” meaning one or both parents or caregivers attend group alongside the adolescent learning the same skills sometimes in the same room and sometimes in separate parent and teen subgroups.
+The DBT-A Skills Groups teaches the additional Walking the Middle Path Module.

 FREQUENTLY ASKED QUESTIONS